 Don’t Forget About Your Pets

-Now that you have your family covered, don’t forget about your furry friends.
+Now that your family is covered, don’t forget about your furry friends.
 Their need for water is just as dire as our own.
 As you consider the amount of water to store for your pet, there are certain things you need to think about.
 These would include:

 - Activity level